 The article’s author describes purpose as significantly more than a career.
 She states, “it’s a life statement that is lived into our titles, roles, and every aspect of our lives.”
 The article also suggests that you ask yourself a few questions: what do you care about, what do you enjoy doing, what gets you out of bed in the morning, and the big one, would you do it even if you didn’t get paid for it?
 Then, you should look into jobs that fit that criteria.

 Khalil Gibran says it best, “Love is work made visible.”
-I absolutely adore crafting, writing, and web design.
+I absolutely adore crafting, writing, and graphic design.
 It’s actually amazing to me that I had never put two and two together before, and seen that these skillsets could combine to shape a viable career.

 As of today, I am making zero income from either my blog or Etsy Shop (my shop doesn’t even open for another few weeks).
 Yet I am really happy because I’m molding something that is exclusively mine, speaks to my heart, and directly stems from what I feel is my purpose.
 It’s something that the nameless, faceless management can’t change their minds about and take away.
 It’s something that I am so proud to be working on.
 I can work on my terms, and be a happier presence for my family.
 My husband and I believe in showing our children first hand that in our family it’s not just ok, but highly encouraged to follow your dreams.